AnanyaJain-Gemini/react-basics-theory/React Basics.md

 const [count, setCount] = useState(0);
   useEffect(() => {
+// this will run firstly when the component mounts and then everytime "count" changes
     console.log("Effect runs with count =", count);

     return () => {
+// this will run each time "BEFORE" a new component mounts
       console.log("Cleanup runs with count =", count);
     };
   }, [count]);